Chapter XI · revised 28 April 2026

 Flexibility

 Operating agreements are far more flexible than bylaws.
-LLC statutes in most states are "default" statutes, meaning the operating agreement can override almost every default rule.
+LLC statutes in most states are 'default' statutes: the operating agreement can override almost every default rule.
 Corporate statutes are more rigid, and bylaws cannot override certain mandatory provisions (e.g., fiduciary duties of directors, shareholder voting rights for fundamental changes).

 Profit Distribution